stellanjoh2/foodieapp/README.md

 - **Bundling**: if the JS bundle grows, consider introducing a build step (Vite/Rollup) so Three.js and app modules can be code-split and tree-shaken before deployment.
 - **Asset pipelines**: precompress textures and audio beyond dev defaults; ship `.basis`/`.ktx2` textures and `.ogg` audio where supported for lighter downloads.

+## Other Projects

+- **Gridzone** – A retro-inspired arena puzzler where you chain tactical moves across an isometric grid.
+Under the candy visuals sits a lightweight ECS-style core that keeps combos, power-ups, and enemy AI running at 60 fps.
+- **Foodieapp** – This immersive Three.js menu highlights dishes with HDR lighting, bloom-tuned specular highlights, and haptic-friendly controls across desktop, mobile, and gamepad.
+- **Carholo** – A WebXR concept that drops holographic car models into your space.
+Gestures, baked ambient occlusion, and adaptive assets keep the AR experience smooth on mid-range hardware.